lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 ## Composite Keys

-A composite KEM MAY be associated with a composite public key as defined in [I-D.ounsworth-pq-composite-keys], but MAY also be associated with multiple public keys from different sources, for example multiple X.509 certificates, or multiple cryptographic modules.
-In the latter case, composite KEMs MAY be used as the mechanism for carrying multiple ciphertexts in a non-composite hybrid encryption equivalent of those described for digital signatures in [I-D.becker-guthrie-noncomposite-hybrid-auth].
+A composite KEM MAY be associated with a composite KEM public key, but MAY also be associated with multiple public keys from different sources, for example multiple X.509 certificates, or multiple cryptographic modules.
+In the latter case, composite KEMs MAY be used as the mechanism for carrying multiple ciphertexts in a non-composite hybrid encryption equivalent of those described for digital signatures in {{I-D.becker-guthrie-noncomposite-hybrid-auth}}.

 ### Key Usage Bits